livun/bouvet-asset-hub/README.md

 ```powershell
 docker ps
 ```
-10. To allow using self signed certificates:
+10. Now the application is up and running!
+But before proceeding to access the frontend at localhost:3000, you must check that the backend server uses allowed  certificates.
+To allow using self signed certificates, you must follow these steps:
 - First open [localhost:4000/swagger](https://localhost:4000/swagger).
 - If this site is unavailable due to a certificate error message.
 You must allow a self signed certficate to access localhost.
-- This process is  different depending on browser, I recommend using Chrome in this case.
+- This process is  different depending on browser, I recommend using Chrome in this case, if you don't have any previous experience with this.
 - In Chrome you will get an error message, where you can choose the Advanced option [This image](https://i.stack.imgur.com/DoqzS.png) displays this option.
 - Proceed with clicking *Proceed to localhost*.
 - Now you have allowed localhost to use self signed certificate and you get redirected to the Swagger page.
 Now you can proceed to the next step.
 10. Now the application is up and running on [localhost:3000](http://localhost:3000).
 (Might take some time the first time it runs)
+- If everything is working correctly, there should be data in the *Assets* table, and in the *Categories* table.
 10. Run this command in the terminal from  `/src`, to stop and remove containers and networks created by `docker compose up`.
 ```powershell
 docker compose down